 Click HERE to read our report from the Royal Albert Hall show.

 Marillion’s U.K. and Ireland jaunt continues on Monday night, with a stop off ad Dublin’s Vicar Street.
-For a fill list of dates, see below.
+For a full list of dates, see below.

 Like this story?
 Like us on FaceBook and follow us on Twitter for regular updates & more of the same.